runletapp/crabfs/README.md

 # 🦀 CrabFS

-CrabFS is a distributed (p2p) filesystem using the billy filesystem interface.
+CrabFS is a distributed (p2p) blockstorage that is easily embeddable and supports file seeking without downloading the whole file.

 See [examples](https://github.com/runletapp/crabfs/tree/master/examples) for a concrete example.